 The practicum experience provides multiple and consistent opportunities for host classroom students to receive instructional support through a targeted learning intervention.
 Residents plan for and deliver small group differentiated instruction.
-They select, administer, and interpret formative assessments for small, inclusive groups of 3-5 students across at least one entire semester (approximately 12 weeks), 4-5 days a week, for 30-45 minutes per day.
-The small group instructional experience prepares residents for intervention instruction to students who need additional academic support(s).
+They select, administer, and interpret formative assessments for small, inclusive groups of 3-6 students across at least one entire quarter or semester, 4-5 days a week, for 15-45 minutes per day.
+The small group instructional experience prepares Residents for intervention instruction to students who need additional academic support(s).
 Residents are expected to implement the appropriate constructs and models for teaching and learning that they have acquired throughout coursework.
 (Note: the Texas Education Agency refers to this practicum experience as “Small Group Instruction.”)

 - Select, administer, and interpret formative assessments for small groups of students.

 - Use a diagnostic, clinical teaching model that uses ongoing data to inform planning and instruction.

 - Videotape lessons to analyze for content and process.

 - Formulate reports that delineate student proficiencies and challenges and offer recommendations for students, parents, and school personnel.